What are study limitations?

 Where should I put the limitations in my paper?

 Some limitations might be evident to researchers before the start of the study, while others might become clear while you are conducting the research.
-Whether these limitations are anticipated or not, and whether they are due to research design or to methodology, they should be clearly identified and discussed in the Discussion section–the final section of your paper.
-More specifically, try to place study limitations near the beginning of this section, after you have touted some of the strengths of your methodology.
-Discussing your limitations before deeply analyzing your research findings will qualify these findings and help readers understand how they can be applied to future research.
+Whether these limitations are anticipated or not, and whether they are due to research design or to methodology, they should be clearly identified and discussed in the discussion section—the final section of your paper.
+Most journals now require you to include a discussion of potential limitations of your work and many ask you to place this “limitations section” at the very end of your article.
+Some journals ask you to also discuss the strengths of your work in this section, and some allow you to freely choose where to include that information in your discussion section—make sure to always check the author instructions of your target journal before you finalize a manuscript and submit it for peer review.

 What kinds of study limitations exist?

 There are several reasons why study limitations might exist.
-But two main categories of limitations are those that result from the methodology and those that result from issues with the researcher(s).
+The two main categories of limitations are those that result from the methodology and those that result from issues with the researcher(s).

 Sampling errors occur when a probability sampling method is used to select a sample, but that sample does not reflect the general population or appropriate population concerned.
 This results in limitations for your study known as “sample bias” or “selection bias.”
 For example, if you conducted a survey to obtain your research results, your samples (participants) were asked to respond to the survey questions.
 However, you might have had limited ability to gain access to the appropriate type or geographic scope of participants.
 In this case, the people who responded to your survey questions may not truly be a random sample.

-When conducting a study, it is important to have a sufficient sample size in order to conclude a valid research result.
+When conducting a study, it is important to have a sufficient sample size in order to draw valid conclusions.
 The larger the sample, the more precise your results will be.
-If your sample size is too small, it will be difficult to identify significant relationships from the data.
+If your sample size is too small, it will be difficult to identify significant relationships in the data.

 Normally, statistical tests require a larger sample size to ensure that the sample is considered representative of a population and that the statistical result can be generalized to a larger population.
-It is a good idea to understand how to choose an appropriate sample size before you conduct your research by using scientific calculation tools.
+It is a good idea to understand how to choose an appropriate sample size before you conduct your research by using scientific calculation tools—in fact, many journals now require such an estimation to be included in every manuscript that is sent out for review.

 Lack of previous research studies on the topic